Best

 Down Payment

-Your minimum down payment depends on the purchase price of your property.
+Your minimum down payment depends on the home's purchase price:

-Are there additional costs or restrictions associated with small down payments?
+Are there additional costs or restrictions with a small down payment?

 Amortization